 - Echinacea, astragalus, andrographis, elderberry boost immunity (check with your physician if you have an autoimmune condition-then we use only adaptogenic herbs)

 - Melatonin is also an antioxidant and can decrease viral attack for adults.
-Children tend have more melatonin than adults which may be one reason they are less affected.
+Children tend have more melatonin than adults which may be one reason they are less affected by some viruses

 - Homeopathy: Homeopathic remedies depend on symptoms.
-Common flu remedies include Oscillococcium, Bryonia, Arsenicum Album.
+Common flu remedies include Oscillococcium, Bryonia, Arsenicum Album and Gelsemium

 - Wash hands well, taking 20 seconds.
-Fortunately Covid-19 has a soft underbelly so soap takes care of it.
-Clean surfaces with hydrogen peroxide or other disinfectant cleaning agents.
-Alcohol pads can be used for phones.
-Thieves and On Guard essential oils have antiviral activity and can be used as cleaners also.
+Thieves and On Guard essential oils have antiviral activity and can be taken orally and used as cleaners.
 Avoid breathing cleaning fumes.

 - Wipes can be made with paper towels and 1 Tbl hydrogen peroxide and 1 Tbl of water.
-Take with you to the store, gas station, etc. in a plastic bag.
+Carry with you in a plastic bag.